It’s time for the next installment of our series about building a content marketing strategy.

-Once you have built a stable and growing audience with the help of the Content Inc model, it’s time to turn your efforts somewhere else, beyond your main content platform.
+Once you have built a stable and growing audience with the help of the Content Inc model, it’s time to turn your efforts somewhere else, beyond your main content marketing platform.

 In other words, it’s high time you started publishing on other channels to attract audiences you haven’t been addressing up to this point.
 That’s what diversification is all about.

 According to Joe Pulizzi, the author of the incredibly popular book that presents the Content Inc. model, the ultimate goal for any content marketing strategy is establishing a strong presence in three different content channels: digital, print, and in person.
 The idea is that marketers start working on one channel and once they gain traction, move to work on another one.

 Take the Content Marketing Institute as an example.
 Today we know it as a platform that offers a broad range of content products which include podcasts, workshops, in-person events, a print magazine, research papers, and many more.

 But if you checked what the Content Marketing Institute was up to during the first four years of its operation, you would only see a blog that offered new posts around three times a week.
 That’s quite a step, isn’t it?
 What the CMI did was use their blog to draw in the audience, and gradually expanded and grew their reputation as an authoritative source about content marketing.

 At some point, they opened the blog up to extra contributors and started publishing around five posts per week.
 Soon after, they gained enough traction to publish content every day of the week.
 But they had to wait until their blog achieved a certain measure of success before they began to diversify their content strategy and produce different types of content for other channels and in different formats.

 You need to have developed a following that will be ready to consume other types of content you create.
 Harvesting your audience is a critical step because you need to let your subscribers know that you are diversifying your offer – they might be able to help you spread the word.